 Want more engagement?
 My top blogging tips are to connect with your readers, ask them questions, find out why they are coming to your site and write more of it.
 Make it easy for them to comment on your blog too.

-Wondering how to make money from your blog?
-There are lots of ways to make money from blogging from sponsored posts, google Adsense and advertisements.
+Wondering how to make real money from your blog?
+There are lots of ways to make money from blogging from sponsored posts, Google Adsense and advertisements.
 Kerry from Oh So Amelia has a fantastic post on her blog – 10 ways to make money from blogging.
 While Lisa at Oh, she blogs! has a brilliant post on the best affiliates for bloggers too.
+My personal favourites are Amazon affiliates and Awin.
+This post earned me close to a grand thanks to the simple ad placement.
+In fairness, though, I jumped on a trend and it did get six-figure views in less than a week.
+It just goes to show you what the bigger websites can pull in daily.
+I use Adsense as I found it the easiest to use.

 Google URL Shortener.
 A handy tool for shortening your link for social media especially for beauty and fashion bloggers doing outfit posts.

-Twitter is one of my least favourite social media platforms at the minute.
+Twitter is one of my least favourite social media platforms.
 Personally, I think it’s great for connecting with bloggers and brands – that’s about it.
-However following the Cuddle Fairys post on Twitter Guide for Websites I’ve noticed my referrals increase.
+However following the Cuddle Fairys post on Twitter Guide for Websites I have noticed my referrals increase.

 And finally, stay true to yourself.
 When PR’s start flashing the cash for content about tech on a parenting blog remember why you started blogging.